Winners and losers of immigration: Model estimation

-The estimated parameters (Figure \ref{fig:matchedParameters} in Appendix \ref{app:matchedParameters}) are smooth over time and fluctuate in a range of plausible values.
-Specifically, the marginal tax rate on income ($t$) ranges between 0.50 to 0.51, which are values only slightly higher than the highest marginal income tax rate in Italy (which can vary between to 44.5\% to 48.5\%, as it includes additional regional and municipal rates on top of the national 43\%).
-The hiring chances for all types of employees ($\kappa$) smoothly decrease over time, pointing to a declining matching efficiency.
-The preference parameter between high-skilled and low-skilled good ($\gamma$) lays in the range between 0.33 and 0.34.
-The non-native expected utilities of living abroad $W_{FC}$ for high-skilled and low-skilled employees are decreasing over time, reflecting changes in the socio-economic conditions in foreign countries.\footnote{This might reflect for instance, among others, the ongoing civil wars and persecutions in African and Middle Eastern countries, which are the sources of large immigration flows to Italy in the period of our analysis.} The bargaining power $\beta$ is estimated to be in the range between 0.12 and 0.14, which is rather far from the level of 0.5 usually assumed in the literature (\citealp{pissarides2000equilibrium}).
-However, the accurate matching of the share of labour income on total gross value added supports the robustness of this finding.
-Finally, the quantities of goods produced by high-skilled and low-skilled employees ($x$) alone are scarcely informative; they need to be paired with the corresponding prices ($\tilde{p}$) to be able to evaluate the value added of firms ($\tilde{p}x$).
-The latter is estimated to be decreasing over time for both high-skilled and low-skilled firms (Figure \ref{fig:relevantEndoVariables} in Appendix \ref{app:relevantEndoVariables}), reflecting a declining GDP per worker.
-Finally, the per-capita level of public goods $\nu$ has also been first declining and then increasing over time in the period considered.
+The preference parameter for high-skill intensive final goods ($\gamma$) fluctuates around 0.23.
+The quantities of goods produced by high-skilled and low-skilled employees ($x_h$ and $x_l$) alone are scarcely informative; they need to be paired with the corresponding prices ($\tilde{p}_h$ and $\tilde{p}_l$) to be able to evaluate the value added of firms ($\tilde{p}_h x_h$ and $\tilde{p}_l x_l$).
+The latter is estimated to be decreasing over time for both high-skilled and low-skilled firms, reflecting a declining GDP per worker (Appendix \ref{app:relevantEndoVariables}).Technicians The hiring chances ($\kappa_{i,j}$) smoothly decrease over time for all types of employees, pointing to a declining matching efficiency.
+The non-native expected utilities of living abroad $W_{FC}$ for high-skilled and low-skilled employees are decreasing over time, reflecting changes in the socio-economic conditions in foreign countries.\footnote{This might reflect for instance, among others, the ongoing civil wars and persecutions in African and Middle Eastern countries, which are the sources of large immigration flows to Italy in the period of our analysis.} The parameters of the CES production function of final good sectors $\alpha_{HS}$ and $\alpha_{LS}$ are estimated to be above $65\%$ and below $15\%$, respectively, which matches our proposed partition between high-skill versus low skill intensive sectors.
+The parameters $\rho_{HS}$ and $\rho_{LS}$ are both estimated to be negative, with corresponding average elasticities of about 0.77 and 0.33 for $LS$ and $HS$ final good sectors respectively.
+Finally, the per-capita level of public goods $\nu$ has been almost constant in the period considered, except for 2008 and 2009 (Figure \ref{PublicGood} in Appendix \ref{app:relevantEndoVariables}).